 The twin cam engine is the most significant modification to 1559.

-Ample documentation shows that the installation was done prior to December 1963, which makes it the earliest twin cam-powered Elite
+Ample documentation shows that the installation was done prior to December 1963, which makes 1559 the earliest as well as possibly the only factory-installed twin cam-powered Elite

 The differential housing is standard Elite, but the mounting was an experimental version based on the then recently introduced Jaguar e-Type.
 The differential is mounted in a steel subframe, suspended in rubber.
 Perhaps this was motivated by the incessant complaints about the “drumming” noises in the Elite cockpit.